Skip to main content

 Code Organization

-• Monorepo Structure: Single repository with multiple packages
+• Monorepo Structure: Single repository with frontend, backend, and desktop app

 • Scripts: Centralized npm scripts for common operations